 There are not enough medical students going into general practice, those who are there are leaving add the the pressure on those remaining.

-GP The challenges with general practice recruitment and retention are nothing new.
-Here is some data from 2017 in the form of an infographic.
+In fact, GP The challenges with general practice recruitment and retention are nothing new.
+As an illustration, look at the above data from 2017.
 There were over 300 million consultations a year in general practice, compared to 31 million in the rest of the NHS.
-If one thinks of demand as water and general practice as a dam then cracks are appearing.
+Basically if you think of demand as water and general practice as a dam, then we’re starting to see cracks!

 This is data from 2017 using Health Education England workforce data.
 There is a lead time of approximately 10 years from going to medical school to becoming a GP.
 Approximately 5-6 years of university and 5 years of post-graduate training.
 There are more people leaving the profession and 54% of GPs are considering leaving in the near future.
 GP recruitment is in crisis.